konvera/gramine-ratls-golang/README.md

 In this example, we assume that we have a RATLS certificate in a byte slice called `cert`, and that we have the `mrenclave`, `mrsigner`, `isv_prod_id`, and `isv_svn` values in byte slices.
 We call the `RATLSVerifyDer` function to verify the certificate.

 More info about examples and usage can be found at the [tests](./gramine_ratls_test.go) defined in the repository.

+## Logging

+The wrapper utilises official `log` package and uses environment variable `DEBUG` to output logs.